 “In the end, the hurricane changed its direction”

 The weather is one issue that is still, for a big part, within the realms of luck.
 The accuracy of weather predictions is simply not high enough.
-We need more exact weather predictions so we can stop calling it, well, predictions.
+We need more exact weather predictions so we can stop settling for predictions and start having certainties.
 Predictions are for palm readers.
 Weathermen should tell it like it is.

 But at least they are trying.
 They really are.
 Weather scientists are always trying to come up with better ways to calculate more accurately weather related phenomenons.
 They are well aware of the amount of time, money, effort and even lives that could be saved if better weather reports were readily available.
 We should be making the same kind of effort in other areas that are still influenced by luck.